Loreena McKennitt: Early life and education

-McKennitt was born in Morden, Manitoba, of Irish and Scottish descent to parents Jack (died 1992) and Irene McKennitt (1931–2011).
+McKennitt was born in Morden, Manitoba, of Irish and Scottish descent to parents Jack McKennitt (died 1992) and Irene née Dickey (1931–2011).
 In Morden, she developed her love for music, influenced, in part, by the musical traditions of the local Mennonite community.

 McKennitt enrolled at the University of Manitoba in Winnipeg to become a veterinarian.
 While in Winnipeg she discovered folk music, including fellow Canadians Neil Young, Joni Mitchell, and Gordon Lightfoot.
 After performing at the inaugural Winnipeg Folk Festival in 1974, McKennitt developed an interest in Celtic music and visited Ireland to hear it for herself.
 Developing a passion for Celtic music, she learned to play the Celtic harp and began busking at various places, including St. Lawrence Market in Toronto to earn money to record her first album.

-In 1981, she moved to Stratford, Ontario, to join the Stratford Festival acting company, and still resides there.
+In 1981, she moved to Stratford, Ontario to join the Stratford Festival acting company; she still resides there.

 Career

 Initial success: 1985–1998

 McKennitt's first album, Elemental, was released in 1985, followed by To Drive the Cold Winter Away (1987), Parallel Dreams (1989), The Visit (1991), The Mask and Mirror (1994), A Winter Garden (1995), and The Book of Secrets (1997).
 All of her work is released under her own label, Quinlan Road.

 In 1990, McKennitt provided the music for the National Film Board of Canada documentary The Burning Times, a feminist revisionist account of the Early Modern European witchcraft trials.
 She and the musical team she headed would later re-record the documentary's main theme on her album The Visit under the title "Tango to Evora".

 In 1993, she toured Europe supporting Mike Oldfield.
 In 1995, her version of the traditional Irish song "Bonny Portmore" was featured in the Highlander series, followed by the 1994 film Highlander 3: The Sorcerer.
 McKennitt's single "The Mummers' Dance" received airplay in North American markets during the spring of 1997, and was used as the theme song for the short-lived TV series Legacy.
 It also saw use in the trailer for a wide-release 1998 Drew Barrymore film Ever After.

-Her music appeared in the movies The Santa Clause, Soldier.
-Jade, Holy Man, The Mists of Avalon, and Tinker Bell.
+Her music appeared in the movies The Santa Clause, Soldier, Jade, Holy Man, The Mists of Avalon, and Tinker Bell.
 It was also featured in the television series Roar, Due South, and Full Circle (Women and Spirituality).